-The Honorable Judge Christine H. Greider

-For their continued support and guidance.
-Both judges have supported us in many ways; chairing meetings, attending in-service trainings/meetings, offering constructive criticism and general encouragement.
-Administrative Judge Greider was instrumental in assigning bailiffs and providing a deliberation room during our proceedings, which provides a safer and professional environment for panel deliberations.
+We are grateful to The Honorable Judge Christine H. Greider for her support and guidance in 2019.
+Judge Greider supported us in many ways - chairing meetings, attending in-service trainings/meetings, offering constructive criticism and her general encouragement.
+She was instrumental in assigning bailiffs and providing a deliberation room during our proceedings, which provides a safer and professional environment for panel deliberations.
+We wish Judge Greider well and congratulate her on her retirement.